rapidsai/rapidsmpf/README.md

 mpirun -np 2 build/gtests/mpi_tests
 ```

-We can also run the shuffle benchmark using MPI:
+We can also run the shuffle benchmark using MPI.
+However, to assign each MPI rank its own GPU, we set `CUDA_VISIBLE_DEVICES`:
 ```
-mpirun -np 2  build/benchmarks/bench_shuffle
+mpirun -np 1 -x CUDA_VISIBLE_DEVICES=0 build/benchmarks/bench_shuffle : -np 1 -x CUDA_VISIBLE_DEVICES=1
 ```

 ## Algorithms